-Dissecting Automated Functional Testing — How to Learn Automated Testing in 2022?
+Automated Functional Testing — How to Learn it in 2023?

 Functional testing feels like the bane of one’s existence when things are running on a deadline.
 No matter the codebase or structure, there’s just so much to do.
 It also takes a ton of time if you’re doing it manually, and the inefficiency is an atrocity.

 As one of the final steps before deployment (usually before the non-functional tests start), we have to test everything relating to the functional requirements of the software.
 That includes a plethora of different methods and approaches.

 Fortunately, much of the world has moved on to automated functional testing to make the process effortless (still not enjoyable, though).